pocketsol/VestPocket/README.md

 # Setup

 After installing the nuget package, some code needs to be added to the project before Vest Pocket can be used.
+They can be added in any file, it is recommended to have a session in your application just for that.

 ```csharp
     [JsonDerivedType(typeof(Entity), nameof(Entity))]